 - The ear should be cleaned with a suitable cleanser before a regimen of treatment is started.

-- Instill 5-8 drops once to twice daily into the vertical ear canal, gently massage and then wipe away any excess with a tissue.
+- Administer five to eight drops once to twice daily into the vertical ear canal, gently massage and then wipe away any excess with a tissue.

 - Continue this treatment for two weeks and stop.

 - If your dog reverses to itchy ears, I suggest that you have a bacterial ear culture done.